Why Choose BSc Agriculture? Scope and Career Opportunities

 agricultural biotechnology

-It is a rapidly growing field since it helps to improve crop yields, develop new varieties of crops and control pests and plant diseases.
+It is a rapidly growing field since it helps to improve crop yields, develop new varieties of crops, and control pests and plant diseases.

 4. Climate-smart Agriculture